nbgarnier/nn_stats/README.md

 - You can select beforehand the number of threads over which the funcion will run.

 - You can select the kernel used to compute the local averages (new in V1.5).
 This is done either by specifying the correct option to the fuction  **"compute_local_stats"**, or by running the function **"set_kernel"** beforehand.
-See the script /example/test_kernels.py in the example directory.
+See the script /example/test_kernels.py in the examples directory.

 # additional documentation